Your guide to effective yacht management

-Hill Robinson explained how everybody, whether they work on board or ashore have a job to do.
+Franc explained how everybody, whether they work on board or ashore, has a job to do.
 Each position comes with its own responsibilities and authority.
 Good management companies have defined the responsibilities and authority of everybody involved both ashore and afloat.
-The captain because of his position will always have extensive authority to make decisions with regards to the running of the yacht.
+The captain, because of his position, will always have extensive authority to make decisions with regards to the running of the yacht.

 The captain and the management company should therefore maintain regular communication in order to ensure that all parties are working toward the same goals; the safe operation of the yacht to the complete satisfaction of owners and guests.
 Franc said, “Of course everybody needs to work closely together.
 That is the only way to make it work.
 The most productive relationship is friendly, professional and respectful.
 And that needs to come from all parties.”

 The right tools can greatly aid the relationship between boat owners, yacht managers and captains, by aiding communication, keeping control of processes and enabling the sharing of valuable information.

 ENJOY Yacht Management explained how technology can assist in effective management; “With the spread of smart phones, anyone can turn any smartphone device into a portable, electronic filing cabinet that contains all the information needed for secure and efficient yacht maintenance.”

 ENJOY Yacht Management has developed its own app to help boat owners, yacht managers and freelance captains to keep track of the upkeep of their yachts, by scheduling tasks, creating custom reports of tasks performed, and easily accessing trip and maintenance logs.